Excalibur-Coupling/excalibur-coupling.github.io/workshop2.md

 efficient partitioned methods for these systems has been a very active field of research.
 In this talk, we will give an overview of some of these techniques, with particular emphasis on time splitting schemes.

+#### Silvia Bertoluzza: _Coupling black box solvers under minimal assumptions_
+We discuss, in a general (abstract) framework, and with concrete examples, the numerical solution of a global problem formulated, already at the continuous level, as a system of weakly coupled local problems.
+With an approach similar to the one underlying the FETI domain decomposition method and treating the local numerical solvers as black-boxes, we discuss sufficient conditions ensuring stability and accuracy of the discrete coupled problem, for which we also discuss a preconditioning strategy (also inspired by FETI).